akankshsahu/Starter-Portfolio/docs/SETUP.md

 ## 6) Visualize in Tableau
 Open Tableau Public → connect to each project's `data/processed/*.csv` and build dashboards with filters.
 Publish to Tableau Public and embed links into the portfolio site.

-## 7) Deploy the portfolio to GitHub Pages
-- Create a GitHub repo.
-- Push this code.
-- Make sure your default branch is **main**.
-- GitHub Actions will publish `portfolio/` to Pages automatically (see `.github/workflows/pages.yml`).
-The URL will be: `https://<your-username>.github.io/<your-repo>/`

-## 8) Deploy the APIs (optional) with Render
+## 7) Deploy the APIs with Render
-- Create a free account at https://render.com and connect your GitHub.
+- Create an account at https://render.com and connect your GitHub.
 - Click **New +** → **Blueprint** → select this repo (Render reads `render.yaml`).
 - It will create three services (rookie-api, exoplanet-api, covid-metrics-api).
 - Click **Deploy** for each.